 It’s much better to prioritize getting a good night’s rest as often as possible instead of trying to bank those hours for the future.

 So, here are a few tips to help you get the best sleep possible.

 1. Minimize your exposure to light.

 Even minimal amounts of light can affect your production of melatonin and the all-important and necessary reduction in your cortisol levels.
 Not only can this affect the quality and quantity of your sleep, but it can also cause you to put on weight!
+My advice?

 - Keep the room as dark as possible by using dark curtains or blackout drapes, especially on windows that greet the morning sun.